justinwalsh/daux.io/docs/00_Getting_Started.md

 ## Download

 Download this repository as a zip, and unpack.
-Copy the files to a web server that can run PHP.
+Copy the files to a web server that can run PHP 5.3 or greater.
 You can also run the documentation locally using Grunt.js, which is covered at the end of this readme.

 ## Folders